Brunswick Bowling & Billiards: Equipment and products

 In 1967 Brunswick introduced the automatic scorer.
 In 1984, Brunswick acquired the Schmid Company of Scherzenbach, Switzerland, and with it the rights to manufacture and sell its GS pinsetter.
 The GS is Brunswick's current pinsetter series.
 The mechanical portion of the pinsetter was originally manufactured in the Brunswick plant located in Stockach, Germany.
 In 1999 the mechanical manufacturing was relocated to Hungary.

 Brunswick completed its exit from the bowling business in May 2015 with the sale of the bowling equipment and products division to BlueArc Capital Management, a private investment firm based in Atlanta, Georgia.
 BlueArc completed the acquisition with investments from Gladstone Investment Corporation, a publicly traded business development company in McLean, Virginia, and Capitala Finance Corp., a business development company in Charlotte, North Carolina.
 On November 15, 2019, Brunswick acquired Ebonite International and all of its bowling product brands.

 The division's products for bowling centers include capital equipment, such as Sync, a scoring and management system, Spark, an immersive interactive bowling experience, automatic pinsetters, bowling pins, "house" bowling balls, ball returns, lane surfaces, and bowling center furniture, as well as aftermarket products such as pinsetter parts, lane conditioning machines, and conditioners and cleaners for lane machines.
 The company's current pinsetter model is in the GS Series, but many A Series models remain in active service.
 Similarly, many centers still use Brunswick AS-80, AS-90, 2000, Classic, Frameworx, Vector, and Vector Plus scoring systems.
 Brunswick lane surfaces include the Anvilane and Pro Lane brands.

 The division's consumer products include its bowling balls, as well as, through licensing arrangements, bowling shoes, bags and accessories.
-Products are marketed under the Brunswick, DV8, Radical, Ebonite, Columbia 300, Hammer, and Track brands.
+Products have been marketed under the Brunswick, DV8, Radical, Ebonite, Columbia 300, Hammer, and Track brands.
+In March of 2026, Brunswick dropped the Columbia 300 brand as part of a strategic realignment of its bowling ball portfolio.

 Products are manufactured or sourced mainly from facilities located in Michigan and Wisconsin in the United States, as well as in Hungary and Mexico.
 Bowling products are sold through a direct sales force or distributors in the United States and through distributors in non-U.S. markets.